Wargroove 2

 - 4 % negative mentions

 The gameplay in Wargroove 2 retains the core mechanics of its predecessor, offering a familiar turn-based tactical experience reminiscent of Advance Wars, but it is often interrupted by excessive dialogue that some players find detracts from the action.
-While the game introduces new characters, units, and mechanics like groove tiers and items, many reviewers feel that it lacks significant innovation and suffers from pacing issues, leading to a mix of engaging and tedious moments.
-Overall, the gameplay is solid but may not satisfy those seeking a purely tactical experience due to its narrative focus and some lingering design flaws.
+While the game introduces new characters, units, and mechanics like groove tiers and items, many reviewers feel that it lacks significant innovation and can feel tedious due to small battle sizes and repetitive mission structures.
+Overall, the campaign is engaging and well-designed, but the balance between story and gameplay may not satisfy those seeking a purely tactical experience.

 “Compared to its prequel, Wargroove 2 has done well in adding new characters, story, and units, as well as allowing all the characters from the old roster to return with some new mechanics thanks to the groove tiers, or I would say an 'overcharge' mechanic for the abilities.”